World Evangelical Alliance: Beliefs

 The Alliance has a Protestant confession of faith.
 In 1951, a Statement of Faith was developed during the International Convention of Evangelicals.
 This Statement of Faith has not been changed since.

 Governance

 The governance of the organization is ensured by a Secretary-General and regional secretaries in the 9 continental member regions.
-The office has been vacant since April 2024.
-A new Secretary General is to be elected by the end of 2024 at the latest.
-In April 2024, Zimbabwean Pastor Goodwill Shana becomes Executive Chairman.
+In August 2025, Israeli Baptist elder Botrus Mansour became General Secretary.

 List of former leaders

 This list contains the former leaders of the WEA since 1951.